cincuranet/blog/_posts/2006-04-22-7975-deploying-the-asp-net-application-which-is-using-firebird-net-data-provider-with-design-time-support.md

 First check, whether you have FirebirdSql.Data.FirebirdClient.dll in your Bin directory and if you have setted the reference to it. :)

 Next open your web.config and add the record of <DbProviderFactories>.
-It's similar to [adding design time support into VS][1]. <br />The record should be like this (example of mine; be sure have right setted the 'type' attribute):
+It's similar to [adding design time support into VS][1].
+The record should be like this:

 ```xml
 <configuration xmlns="http://schemas.microsoft.com/.NetConfiguration/v2.0">